 Hearing Aid Batteries

 Our team at Ascent Audiology & Hearing wants to ensure that you are informed about all aspects of hearing aid technology.
 One of the most important parts of hearing aids is the power supply!
-Many of us have experienced the inconvenience of batteries running out at an inopportune moment.
+Many of us have experienced the inconvenience of the hearing aid batteries running out at an inopportune moment.
 Here, we cover some battery basics.
+To learn more about our hearing aid batteries visit us in Madison, TN.

 The most common type of hearing aid battery is the zinc-air battery, which are those tiny disks you also use for watches and other tiny electronic devices.
 This type of battery cannot be recharged and must be discarded after use.